 The Agency of Human Services (AHS) was created by the Vermont Legislature in 1969 to serve as the umbrella organization for all human service activities within state government.
-The agency is currently led by interim Secretary, Jenney Samuelson.
-The Secretary’s Office (or Central Office) is responsible for strategically leading the agency and its departments in establishing and implementing agency-wide and government wide policies and practices.
+The Agency is currently led by Secretary, Jenney Samuelson.
+The Secretary’s Office (or Central Office) is responsible for strategically leading the Agency and its departments in establishing and implementing agency-wide and government-wide policies and practices.

 The scope of AHS is profound.
-Through its six departments, twelve district offices, and a network of community partners and providers, it is responsible for the implementation and delivery of all human service programs within the state.
-Each department has a distinct area of focus and responsibility and contributes to the creation and sustenance of an entire system of human service supports.
+Through its six departments, twelve district offices, and a network of community partners and providers, it is responsible for implementing and delivering all human service programs within the state.
+Each department has a distinct area of focus and responsibility and contributes to creating and sustaining an entire system of human service support.

-As a single entity, the agency builds a continuum of care that protects and supports vulnerable Vermonters, develops and promotes whole population approaches to physical and behavioral health, and works to build safety and resilience at the individual, family, and community level.
+As a single entity, the Agency builds a continuum of care that protects and supports vulnerable Vermonters, develops and promotes whole population approaches to physical and behavioral health, and works to build safety and resilience at the individual, family, and community levels.